Skip to main content

 Submit

-Submit on Devpost by Tuesday at 1 AM: repo, prototype, demo video, and writeup.
+Submit by 1 AM Tuesday Eastern: repo, hosted prototype, demo video, and writeup.

 Submission requirements